Automotive Service Technology

 The first year of the secondary health science skill program introduces the student to the health careers field, the basic health sciences, and basic skills in both laboratory and clinical.
 Upon completion of this first year introductory course, the student would be competent as a general basic health assistant.
 The student will be better able to make a choice of a health occupation that he/she plans to pursue.
 This course is taught for one year, and earns 2.0 elective Carnegie Units, with 1 of the 2 credits counting as a Science credit toward graduation, and the other 1 as an elective toward graduation.

 The emphasis of the second year is primarily to expose students to advanced skills in the various health occupations.
 Students will apply these skills during clinical experience rotations in selected health care facilities.
 This course is taught for one year and earns 2.0 elective Carnegie Units as an elective toward graduation.

 Health Sciences includes a minimum of 100 hours of clinical-type experience over the two years of coursework.
 Students who complete Allied Health may count earned credit as 1 science credit toward graduation requirements.

 Students must have taken and passed Biology, Anatomy and Physiology, or Chemistry and a Science Teacher Referral Form will be required before interview and admission into the course.

-The Teacher Academy is a pathway course that will do the following:
+Ed Prep is a pathway course that will do the following:

 - Recruit and hook high-quality high school students for the teaching profession